Omni-Attribute: Open-vocabulary Attribute Encoder for Visual Concept Personalization

 \subsection{Composition of Multiple Attributes}

-\iftoggle{arxiv}{}{ } Compositional image generation aims to synthesize a coherent output by integrating multiple objects or concepts from different reference sources.
-We empirically find that the learned attribute embeddings are \textit{composable}, providing an alternative approach to compositional generation.
-Composable Diffusion~\cite{composable} achieves multi-condition synthesis by generalizing classifier-free guidance (CFG)~\cite{cfg} to handle multiple conditioning signals.
-Specifically, it combines ``\textit{conditional score estimates},'' each of which represents the gradient direction associated with a distinct concept and is obtained by taking the difference between the model's conditional and unconditional predictions.
+Compositional image generation aims to synthesize a coherent output by integrating multiple objects or concepts from different reference sources.
+We empirically find that the learned attribute embeddings are \textit{composable}, allowing \ourmodel to achieve compositional generation.

+Composable Diffusion~\cite{composable} achieves multi-condition synthesis by generalizing classifier-free guidance~\cite{cfg} (CFG) to handle multiple conditioning signals.
+Specifically, it combines ``\textit{conditional score directions},'' each of which represents the gradient direction associated with a distinct concept and is obtained by taking the difference between the model's conditional and unconditional predictions.

 We adopt a similar concept in our flow-matching~\cite{flow_matching} generator.
-Given a set of reference images $\{I_1, \ldots, I_N\}$ with associated attribute descriptions $\{a_1, \ldots, a_N\}$, where $N$ denotes the number of reference sources, we first compute the \textit{conditional flow field} for each image-attribute pair:
+Given a reference image set $\{I_1, \ldots, I_N\}$ with associated attribute descriptions $\{a_1, \ldots, a_N\}$, where $N$ denotes the number of reference sources, we first compute the \textit{conditional flow field} for each image-attribute pair:

 We then evaluate the final velocity based on the linear combination of the \textit{conditional flow fields}: